Carlisle345748/mit6824/README.md

 # MIT 6.824

 Reliably pass all the tests 100 times.
-If you like it please give me a star :smile:
+If you like it please give me a star :smile:.
+Thanks!

 ### Lab 1 MapReduce